 - Walk up to the car with your crutches. - Turn around so that your back is to the car. - Take both arms out of your crutches and give them to the driver. - Make sure that your legs are touching the sill of the car. - Place your hands where you feel you have support e.g. the dashboard and side of the car.
-Avoid holding the door as this is not secure. - Slide your operated leg out in front of you, allowing the knee to bend. - Sit down on the car seat. - Once sat on the car seat and using your un-operated leg on the sill, slide yourself as far back as you are able towards the driver's seat. - Once you are in this position you can start to move your legs into the foot well of the car. - Incline the back of the seat into a more comfortable position. - Secure your seat belt and shut the door. - To get out of the car, reverse the process.
+Avoid holding the door as this is not secure. - Slide your operated leg out in front of you, but allow the knee to bend if comfortable. - Sit down on the car seat. - Once sat on the car seat and using your unoperated leg on the sill, slide yourself as far back as you are able towards the driver's seat. - Once you are in this position you can start to move your legs into the footwell of the car. - Incline the back of the seat into a more comfortable position. - Secure your seat belt and shut the door. - To get out of the car, reverse the process.

-For more information regarding the above daily activities, please refer to our hospital website: www.rjah.nhs.uk/Patient-Visitors/Films/Patient-Information-Films-about-hips.aspx
+For more information regarding the above daily activities, please refer to our hospital website: www.rjah.nhs.uk/patients-visitors/information-films/knee-films